-And look for the power of the motor if you are going electric which will tell you how easily it will be able to sew through thicker materials.
+And look for the power of the motor if you are going electric which will tell you how easy it will be able to sew through thicker materials.

-This is a 100 stitch sewing machine that is perfect for crafting, sewing and quilting.
+The Singer 7258 is a 100 stitch sewing machine that is perfect for crafting, sewing and quilting.
 (Here’s some quilting fabric you may like)

 It is a good pick for beginners, not only because of the relatively low price but also because of the easy-to-load drop-in Bobbin system.

-It has an LED readout for selecting the features and settings you want to use and it has an electronic auto-pilot mode which allows you to sew without using the foot pedal.
+It has an LED readout for selecting the features and settings you want to use and it has an electronic auto-pilot mode that allows you to sew without using the foot pedal.

-Adjustable speed adds to versatility and a ‘staybright’ LED illuminates the bed so that you can see what you’re doing.
+Adjustable speed adds to the versatility and a ‘stay bright LED illuminates the bed so that you can see what you’re doing.

 This is our top choice for best sewing machine under $200 as the build quality is really better than what you would expect for the price.

-Reviewers praise the quality of the machine, its many features and its ease of use and scores compare very favourably with similarly-priced competition.
+Reviewers praise the quality of the machine, its many features, and its ease of use and scores compare very favorably with the similarly-priced competition.